likicv/usysml-test-cases/README.md

 v2 implementation.
-The reverse is not true: because uSysML implementation is limited and the full SysML v2 specification includes many features outside of the scope of uSysML, general SysML v2 models would not be necessarily parseable by uSysML implementation.
+The reverse is not true: because uSysML implementation is limited and the full SysML v2 specification includes many features outside of the scope of uSysML, general SysML v2 models would not be necessarily parseable by an uSysML implementation.

 The following references are used in this work: